Magnitus-/ServerSetupScripts/dev-cluster/scaleway_arm64/README.md

 # Manual Setup Steps

 - For the ssh key of the machines, you will need to manually authenticate your ssh key on the Scaleway dashboard.
+If the key is not **~/.ssh/id_rsa** on your host, make sure to override the **ssh_key** variable with the path of the key you are using on your host when you call the terraform scripts.
 - You will also need to define your Scaleway credentials (organization id and secret key) in environment variables prior to running Terraform as explained at the bottom of this page: https://www.terraform.io/docs/providers/scaleway/